 - 202 508-3844

-Bradley Watson is CSO’s Legal Counsel and Director of Coastal Resilience and also staffs the Beach and Inlet Management Work Group, the Coastal NPS Work Group, and the Adaptation Work Group.
+Bradley Watson is CSO’s Deputy Director.
 Spanning parts or all of four Congresses, Bradley worked for the Committee on Transportation and Infrastructure under the late Chairman James L. Oberstar, as a member of the investigations team for the Senate Armed Services Committee under Senator Carl Levin, and as a senior legislative staffer for Congresswoman Eddie Bernice Johnson.
 Bradley is a graduate of Gonzaga College High School in Washington, D.C., Tulane University in New Orleans, LA, and the evening program at the Columbus School of Law at the Catholic University of America.
 Bradley is a native of Prince Georges County, Maryland, is admitted to the bar in the State of Maryland, and resides on Capitol Hill.

 - 202 508-3862